Scotland’s Oldest Bridges.

 http://maps.nls.uk/roy/index.html

 Timothy Pont's manuscripts are available, digitised and on-line, provided by the National Library of Scotland.
 These late 16th century documents comprise the oldest detailed maps of the mainland, but only a proportion still exist.
 It is probable that Pont merely walked the course, but that alone, in its day, was a remarkable accomplishment.
 Bridges are identified, though sometimes without much clarity, and occasionally it can be difficult to distinguish them from other detail.
-Many of the maps are more in the nature of sketches or drafts- often messy and over-written.
+Many of the maps are more in the nature of sketches or drafts, often messy and over-written.
 It can also be difficult to identify a Pont bridge and locate it on a modern OS: more interpretation and guesswork are required than with Roy.
-Pont also provided a wealth of descriptive text and this material along with his maps, on 38 sheets, was taken in hand by Balfour Scot and Gordon to provide the basis of Blaeu's Atlas.
+Pont also provided a wealth of descriptive text and this material along with his map-work, on 38 sheets, was taken in hand by Balfour Scot and Gordon to provide the basis of Blaeu's Atlas.
 On this site, the date ascribed to finding a bridge on Pont's map is '1600', which may be rather later than the survey date.

 Timothy Pont's maps, on-line, may be found at